TheBlackBeardPirate/beecrowd/README.md

 # beecrowd
-Some of my solutions from beecrowd platform
+Some of my solutions from beecrowd platform.

 PLEASE, DON'T COPY AND PAST MY SOLUTIONS TO YOUR BEECROWD!!
 DON'T BE A SCRIPT KIDDIE!